 - Any physical limitations for your routines

-Tips for Safe Exercise
+Tips for a Safe Workout

 - Drink plenty of cool water.

 - Be aware of your body.
-If you notice any symptoms that you didn't have before you started exercising, slow down or stop until you cool down.
+If you notice any symptoms you didn't have before you started exercising, slow down or stop until you cool down.